Italy Study Trip Itinerary

 Wednesday, November 25: Assisi

-After breakfast and check-out, we travel North through the beautiful countryside of Umbria and Tuscany, visiting Assisi, a quaint, medieval town, on the way.
+Don’t worry, we’ll be back for more time in Rome, but today we continue on!
+After breakfast we travel north through the serene countryside of Umbria and Tuscany, via the beautiful medieval town of Assisi.
 Perched on a serene hilltop, Assisi was the birthplace of St. Francis and offers a physical contrast to the imperial power of Rome by highlighting a "counter-empire" built on radical humility, poverty, and peace.
 Visiting allows you to stand in the breathtaking and multi-layered Basilica of St. Francis (where Francis is buried) and the rugged hermitages where the medieval Church was famously called to "repair" itself by returning to the simple, servant-hearted roots of the Good News of Jesus.
 We will then make our way to our Tuscan villa, where we will be for the next three nights.
 Dinner and overnight in Tuscany.

 Thursday, November 26: A Tuscan Thanksgiving